jphackworth/clj-vircurex/README.md

 ## Implemented

+### Get market data

+This does a live fetch of market data from Vircurex.
+It does not require authentication.

+    (get-market-data)

+The limit of fetch frequency is 5 seconds.
+While testing, to minimise being throttled or blocked, save the market data to a variable and test with that:

+    (def mkt (get-market-data))

+###

 * Get market data: (get-market-data)
 * Get open orders: (read-orders 1)
 * Get your balances: (get-balances)
 * Get you balance for a given currency: (get-balance "ltc")
+* Create order: (create-order "SELL" "ltc" 10 0.05)

 ### Usage / Examples